National Safer Practice Awareness Course (NSPAC)

 It is particularly appropriate where:

-• Practice has been reviewed or discussed and there is an opportunity to strengthen safer working approaches.
+Practice has been reviewed or discussed, with an opportunity identified to strengthen safer working approaches

-• There are areas where confidence in judgement, boundaries, or professional decision-making could be developed
+There are areas where confidence in judgement, boundaries, or decision-making could be developed

-• A professional or volunteer would benefit from dedicated time and space to reflect on impact, responsibility, and safer practice
+A professional or volunteer would benefit from dedicated time and space to reflect on their role, responsibilities, and safer practice

 Information for employers and referrers

-NSPAC provides a clear, defensible intervention that sits alongside internal processes and supervision arrangements.
+NSPAC provides a clear and defensible intervention that sits alongside internal management, HR, and safeguarding processes.

-• Feedback to employers is normally limited to confirmation of attendance and a general indication of engagement, unless otherwise agreed in advance
+Feedback is normally limited to confirmation of attendance and a general indication of engagement, unless otherwise agreed in advance

-All NSPAC courses are facilitated by LADO’s or senior safeguarding practitioners, with extensive experience in managing concerns about adults working with children.
-This includes expert knowledge of professional standards, safer working practice, and supporting organisations to respond to concerns in a proportionate, fair, and defensible way.
+All NSPAC courses are facilitated by LADO’s or senior safeguarding practitioners with extensive experience in managing concerns about adults working with children.

-This ensures the course is grounded in real-world safeguarding decision-making, professional accountability, and an informed understanding of how concerns are assessed and managed in practice.
+This ensures the course is grounded in real-world safeguarding practice, professional standards, and an informed understanding of how concerns are assessed and managed in practice.

 Why NSPAC Was Developed

-In my years as a LADO, I’ve been privy to a sobering reality: when it comes to their own safeguarding practice, even the best people can get it wrong.
+In my years as a LADO, I’ve been privy to a sobering reality: when it comes to safeguarding practice, even the best people can get it wrong.

 They don’t usually mean to.
 They don’t get out of bed intending to lose their temper, to act in ways that are emotionally harmful, or to behave in a way that calls into question their integrity or suitability.
 And yet, time and time again, it happens.

 Naturally, it is the most serious cases that make the headlines.
-But for every one of those, there are countless more where the issue is not rooted in something malevolent or sinister, but in something unwise, unthinking, or poorly judged.
+But for every one of those, there are countless more where the issue is not rooted in something malevolent, but in something unwise, unthinking, or poorly judged.

 The impact of harm, both intended and unintended, is profound.
-Beyond the often lifelong effects of abuse itself, children and their families experience a deep and immeasurable sense of betrayal by the very people they believed were there to keep them safe.
+Children and families can experience a deep sense of betrayal by the very people they believed were there to keep them safe.
+Organisations, too, are left managing the consequences, shaken trust, reputational damage, and loss of confidence.

-On those occasions where allegations are false or malicious, the impact on the individual subject to the allegation should not be underestimated either.
+Where allegations are false or malicious, the impact on the individual should not be underestimated.
+The experience can be deeply distressing, affecting confidence, professional identity, and wellbeing.

-For those intent on causing harm, rules can also be worked around, followed superficially, interpreted narrowly, or applied in a legalistic way.
-I have even seen safeguarding rules used as a defence for harmful behaviour: “I was only following the rules.”
+For those intent on causing harm, rules can be worked around, followed superficially, or applied in a legalistic way.
+I have even seen safeguarding rules used to justify harmful behaviour: “I was only following the rules.”

-It is this gap, between policy and practice, between rules and real-world decision-making, that NSPAC was developed to address.
+It is this gap, between policy and practice, between rules and real-world decision-making that NSPAC was developed to address, both in response to concerns and as a way of strengthening everyday professional practice.

 Book a place on NSPAC